alkasm1/Xx21/docs/ALM_SPEC_v1.md

 It provides:

 - A fixed binary packet structure
 - Payload integrity via checksum
 - Type-based routing
 - Transport independence

-ALM does NOT define how data is transported or interpreted.
+ALM does **NOT** define how data is transported or interpreted.

 ---

 ## Packet Structure

 Every ALM packet consists of:

-[ HEADER (16 bytes) ][ PAYLOAD (N bytes) ]

 ---

 ## Header Layout (16 bytes)